Ariana Grande announces engagement, shows ring on Instagram

 People magazine reported Grande and Gomez started dating earlier this year.

 Grande released her latest studio album, “Positions,” in November.
-On Monday, Netflix will release a behind-the-scenes movie on her “Sweetener” world tour, titled “excuse me, i love you.”
+On Monday, Netflix released a behind-the-scenes movie on her “Sweetener” world tour, titled “excuse me, i love you.”

 She was previously engaged to “Saturday Night Live” cast member Pete Davidson in 2018, but they ended their relationship later that year.